cmstead/chrisstead.net/_posts/2021-03-18-what-if-interfaces-but-not.md

 Every once in a while something comes around which reminds me of this interchange.
 Me, talking to myself about interfaces, the other person interrupting my conversation with myself.

 So, here's the deal: not every programming language has interfaces.
-Even object oriented languages don't have interfaces.
+Even object oriented languages don't have interfaces.<!--more-->

 ## WAT ##